Should you cancel your annual SEO budget to mitigate potential cash flow issues?

 This week, over 3.3 million Americans filed for unemployment, shattering previous records.

 Competitors are halting their operations due to impacts on the supply chain, government orders, and drops in demand.
-If you’re experiencing it, your competitors are too.
+If you’re experiencing it, your competitors are also.

 This varies widely from industry to industry.
 Invariably, this is causing a slowdown of whatever momentum was being built by your competition.

-If you’ve felt behind the 8-ball and struggling to keep pace with the market leaders in your space, this is a unique opportunity.
+If you’ve felt like you are one of those people who is behind the 8-ball and struggling to keep pace with the market leaders in your space, this is a unique opportunity.

 By slowing down the industry, there is a realignment and a change for smart business leaders to use this advantageously.